SoNiC-HeRE/StoreIt/README.md

 3. Import the Store Master CSV Data:

-    Use the provided Go script (import_stores.go) or a tool like MongoDB Compass to import your CSV data into the stores collection in MongoDB.
+    Use a tool like MongoDB Compass to import your CSV data into the stores collection in MongoDB.
 The CSV should contain columns for store_id, store_name, and area_code.

 4. Build and Run the Application: